Multiscale Neural Networks for Approximating Green's Functions: Introduction

 Our main contributions of this work are summarized as follows:

-\begin{itemize} \item We propose a novel MSNN structure for learning Green's functions that effectively addresses the challenges of their low regularity.
+\begin{itemize} \item We propose an MSNN structure for learning Green's functions that effectively addresses the challenges of their low regularity.
 This approach enables the use of fewer parameters and eliminates the need for excessively large parameter magnitudes, making it more efficient than traditional single-scale NNs.

 \item We substantiate the advantage of using MSNN through Barron space methods, introducing the concept of the multiscale Barron space method and providing approximation error bounds for Green's functions without encountering the curse of dimensionality in the \(L^\infty\)-error with second-order derivative information.
 To the best of our knowledge, this is the first work to explore the multiscale Barron space and its approximation in the context of errors with second-order derivative information.